highmobility/hmkit-fleet-v2/gradle/deploy-process.md

 - comment out line `useInMemoryPgpKeys(signingKey, signingPassword)` in deploy-ossrh.gradle
 - Update version in `$projectRoot/gradle.properties` and call `./gradlew -Prelease :hmkit-fleet:publishToSonatype`.
 - Don't merge test version names to main

+## Steps for v0

+- Same steps as in v1, but merge the PR to the `v0` branch.
+- Release the v0 first if releasing both.
+This way it shows up in the changelog before v1.